 - 2012: Rhys Whitfield (actor/baritone) awarded Bursary to Guildford School of Acting to study musical theatre

-- 2011: Matt Jolly (tenor) awarded a Bursary to Guildford School of Acting to study musical theatre
+- 2011: tenor student awarded a Bursary to Guildford School of Acting to study musical theatre

 - 2008: Leanne Jones (actor/soprano) awarded Laurence Olivier Award for Best Actress in a Musical for her role as Tracy Turnblad in ‘Hairspray’